Michigan Law OUTlaws

 3.5.2 – Maintain a yearly calendar of activities.

-3.5.3 – Serve as Webmaster for the Outlaws website.
+3.5.3 – Serve as Webmaster for the OUTlaws website.
 The Communications Chair is responsible for learning how to update the site and keeping the online calendar updated as events are planned.

-3.5.4 – Maintain Outlaws social media pages.
+3.5.4 – Maintain OUTlaws social media pages.

 3.5.5 – Create and disseminate event flyers and emails.